 - a.
 Outstanding obligation is a result of an amount being disputed between the bank and obligor where the dispute is not more than 150 days; - b.
 In the case of specialized loans, default is defined as where the obligor is past due more than 180 days on any material credit obligation to the bank (principal or interest).
 This is consistent with CBN guidelines on IFRS 9.
 In addition, it is consistent with the Bank's historical default pattern on this category of loans.
-The specialized loans to which this is applicable are Project Financing, Object Financing, Income Producing Real Estate, Commercial Real Estate and Mortgage Loans; - c.
+The specialized loans to which this is applicable are Project Financing, Object Financing, Income Producing Real Estate, Commercial Real c.
 Outstanding obligation is an insignificant amount compared to the total amount due.
 Any amount not more than 10% of amount due is considered insignificant.
-Only applicable where there is no significant increase in credit risk and analysed on a case by case basis. - d.
-Exposure is still in default due to a new debit when the initial debit has been cleared.
-Usually occurs when the debit that initiated the initial days past due has been paid but the days past due continues to reflect a debit.
+Only applicable where there is no significant increase in credit risk and analysed on a case by case basis.